 TV ads: People can avoid ads by recording their television shows and fast-forwarding through the commercials.

-- Online ads: Can be blocked by ad blockers, and even if they aren’t blocked they usually are ignored or not seen by the user because they consciously or subconsciously ignore ads when visiting websites.
+Online ads: These can be blocked by ad blockers.
+Even if they aren’t blocked, they usually are ignored or not seen by the user because they consciously or subconsciously ignore ads when visiting websites.

-- Telemarketing/Cold Calling: There is do-not-call lists and is frustrating and annoying for the recipient.
+Telemarketing and cold calling: There are do-not-call lists, and is frustrating and annoying for the recipient.

-Inbound marketing doesn't fight for prospects' attention and has truly transformed the way we reach our audience in the digital age by focusing on attracting and engageing with your target audience at the right time on the right platform.
-Inbound marketers create educational content that is relevent and interesting to your target audience.
-Content includes white papers, eBooks, blogs, videos, infographics and more.
-Once you've attracted your target audience (specifically targeting specific buyer personas) to your website, an oppotuninty to convert them to a lead, and then nurture them online until they are interested in speaking further with your business occurs.
+Inbound marketing doesn't fight for prospects' attention and has truly transformed the way we reach our audience in the digital age by focusing on attracting and engaging with your target audience at the right time on the right platform.
+Inbound marketers create educational content that is relevant and interesting to your target audience.
+Content includes white papers, eBooks, blogs, videos, infographics, and more.
+Once you've attracted your target audience (specifically targeting specific buyer personas) to your website, an opportunity to convert them to a lead and then nurture them online until they are interested in speaking further with your business occurs.